Research with undergrads

 The Goldilocks problem: What makes a good undergrad project?

 A good research project for an undergrad is an interesting one that they can do in the time they have, with the skills they have.
 Undergrads can be good at all kinds of research.
 You need to match your expectations to their skills, interests, and availability.
-In the past, my undergraduates have worked on projects both qualitative and quantitive; in teams distributed across three universities, in small groups locally, and solo with me; and for projects as short as one semester and as long as 2 years.
+In the past, my undergraduates have worked on projects both qualitative and quantitative; in teams distributed across three universities, in small groups locally, and solo with me; and for projects as short as one semester and as long as 2 years.
 My students come from diverse disciplines – physics, education, computer science, psychology, mathematics – and do diverse things after graduation.
 About a third of my students go on to physics graduate school and about a third teach k12.
 I have started research projects with first semester students and final semester seniors, though generally I tend to prefer starting students as sophomores and juniors.

 That said, a good research project for an undergrad is: